DavidePace/qa-rump-up/test-plans/XFIWEB-2156/test-plan-xfiweb-2156.md

 We will perform Acceptance and Functional test cases on the Assigned Devices list in Profile Entity page.

 # Environment
 Test enviroment is the xFi staging site.
-The system supports:
+The system supports access from:
 * Safari
 * Chrome
 * Firefox